-Roughly speaking, base DBMS configuration is ok if the SQL interpreter can successfully connect to the base DBMS when logged in to the target user account, in the above discussion: rasdaman.
-If this does not work then you may have to reconsider \$PATH and \$LD_LIBRARY_PATH settings.
+Roughly speaking, base DBMS configuration is ok if an SQL interpreter can successfully connect to the base DBMS when logged in as user rasdaman.
+If this does not work then you may have to reconsider settings in .rmanrc (see above).

-2.5 Database Initialization
+2.4 Database Initialization